Flows from Economy to Environment

 UNWTO and UNSD (2023).
 Statistical Framework for Measuring the Sustainability of Tourism (SF-MST).
 Section 4.2.3 on solid waste accounting. ↩︎

-SEEA CF, Table 3.1: Physical supply and use table structure for residual flows (Chapter III, paragraphs 3.73-3.87). ↩︎
+SEEA CF, Table 3.1: General physical supply and use table (Chapter III, paragraphs 3.17-3.40), with residual flows defined in paragraphs 3.73-3.87. ↩︎

 United Nations (2008).
 International Standard Industrial Classification of All Economic Activities, Revision 4.
 Statistical Papers Series M No. 4/Rev.4. ↩︎